Jonesn11/jonesn11.github.io/_pages/about.md

 Noah Jones is a second year Ph.D Student advised by Dr. Rosalind Picard.

-His research interests are **causal modeling**, **digital phenotyping**, **conformal prediction**, and **transfer learning** for sequential modeling problems related to healthcare and mental wellbeing.
-Noah is also passionate about statistical meta science and methods to improve replicability and generalizability in clinical and social psychological research.
+His research interests are **causal modeling**, **digital phenotyping**, **conformal prediction**, and **transfer learning** for sequential modeling problems for mental wellbeing.
+Noah is also passionate about meta science for improving the replicability, generalizability and predictive power of clinical science.

 Noah received his B.S in Neuroscience and Psychology (Pre-med) *magna cum laude* at Morehouse College and S.M in Computational Social Science at MIT.
 In the past, I have worked with [Neurolex](https://www.neurolex.ai/) and the [Department of Psychiatry at Wake Forest School of Medicine](https://school.wakehealth.edu/departments/psychiatry-and-behavioral-medicine).

 Alternative section 1
 ======
 Lorem ipsum